Marcel-Rodekamp/NSL/README.md

 wsl --install
 ```
 This should install an Ubuntu 20.04 kernel, hence further prerequisites can be found at section __1.2 Ubuntu__.
-We tested this only with a Windows 11 installation with an NVIDIA GPU.

 ## Dependencies